aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-low-latency-tuning.md

 <!-- -->

--   For information on using the Performance Profile Creator (PPC) to generate a performance profile, see [Creating a performance profile](../scalability_and_performance/cnf-create-performance-profiles/#cnf-create-performance-profiles).
+-   For information on using the Performance Profile Creator (PPC) to generate a performance profile, see [Creating a performance profile](../cnf-create-performance-profiles/#cnf-create-performance-profiles).

-### Configuring huge pages
+### Configuring huge pages {#cnf-configuring-huge-pages_cnf-master}

 Nodes must pre-allocate huge pages used in an OpenShift Container Platform cluster.
 Use the Node Tuning Operator to allocate huge pages on a specific node.